Postpartum 101: Everything you need to know before you give birth

 Postpartum Recovery & Health

-When you research postpartum health, the focus is typically limited to postnatal depression.
+When you research postpartum health, the focus is typically on postnatal depression.
 While postnatal depression is serious and deserves broad discussion, it is important that mothers are also educated about ways to regain and retain optimal health.

 Most of all, remember to get what you need before you go back to giving.
-A happy mom is our favourite mum!
+A happy mum is our favourite mum!